To genuinely foster growth in a company through SEO, we must dismantle barriers, promote education, and prioritize SEO.

 In summary, SEO-first thinking elevates SEO’s importance and benefits to all stakeholders.
 It involves changing the company culture so that any new initiative or feature is evaluated based on its impact on SEO.

 To encourage SEO-first thinking, identify key stakeholders, departments, and teams, and prioritize them based on their impact on SEO.
 Look for SEO advocates in each team to help spread changes in the process and thinking around SEO.
 Educate leadership and their teams on the importance of SEO and link it to their success.
 Finally, integrate SEO into their processes.
+Encouraging collaboration among departments can significantly enhance the effectiveness of your SEO strategy.
+By fostering a culture of understanding search engine optimization, teams can align their goals and contribute to a unified approach.
+Regular workshops and training sessions can help deepen this understanding and ensure that everyone is on the same page regarding SEO best practices.

 By taking these steps, you can successfully refocus your organization with an SEO-first mentality and enjoy the rewards that come with it.